edubadges/edubadges-server/README.md

-# Badgr Home
+# Badgr Server
 *Digital badge management for issuers, earners, and consumers*

 Badgr Home provides an API for issuing [Open Badges](http://openbadges.org).
 It will soon provide integrated badge management and sharing for badge earners and tools for inspection, exploration and discovery of Open Badges and a world of learning opportunities.

-*Project Status: in Development*
+*Version: Developer Preview 0.1.1*

 ## How to get started on your local development environment.
-Prerequisites
+Prerequisites:

   * python 2.7.x
   * virtualenv
   * npm